Understanding Long-Term Sick Pay: Your Rights and Benefits

-Learn more in this article about long-term sick pay entitlements, sick payment periods and the benefits you can claim while on long-term sick pay.
+Learn more in this article about long-term sick pay, statutory sick pay entitlements, sick payment periods and the benefits employees can claim while on long-term sick pay in the UK.

 What is long-term sick pay?

-Long-term sick pay refers to the financial compensation provided to employees who cannot work due to illness or injury for an extended period.
+Long-term sick pay ( LTSP) refers to the financial compensation provided to employees who cannot work due to illness or injury for an extended period.

 Employees and employers must clearly understand their entitlements and options when dealing with long-term sick leave, as it can have significant financial and practical implications.